-We have audited the accompanying financial statements of the business-type activities and the major fund of Mendocino Transit Authority as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise Mendocino Transit Authority's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities of Mendocino Transit Authority as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise Mendocino Transit Authority's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the major fund of Mendocino Transit Authority, as of June 30, 2023, and the respective changes in financial position and cash flows, thereof, for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities of Mendocino Transit Authority, as of June 30, 2024, and the respective changes in financial position and cash flows, thereof, for the year then ended in accordance with accounting principles generally accepted in the United States of America.